Waikato/wekaDeeplearning4j/docs/index.md

 ### Image Dataset Conversion Script
-Often, image classification datasets come in a folder-organized fashion i.e., instance classes are inferred from the subfolder they're in.
+Often, image classification datasets come in a folder-organized fashion i.e., instance classes are inferred from the subfolder they're in as opposed to having a seperate file explicitly defining this.
 Now included is `ImageDirectoryLoader`, a tool to create an `.arff` file from this folder structure so it can be loaded into WEKA.

 Check out [Classify Your Own Dataset](examples/classifying-your-own.md) for usage examples

 ### CUDA 10.2 Support
-The new release of Deeplearning4j (`1.0.0-beta6`) now supports CUDA 10.2, so WekaDeeplearnin4j has
+The new release of Deeplearning4j (`1.0.0-beta6`) now supports CUDA 10.2, so WekaDeeplearning4j has
- some new installation packages for users with this CUDA version.
+ new installation packages for users with this CUDA version.

 ## Citation